Mortgages When Earning Sterling in Letterkenny

 Can I hold the deposit in a Sterling Account?

-For the application, yes, you can get approved in principle and hold the deposit in you NI account.
-When you find the house you wish to buy, you will have to transfer the deposit into a Euro account when going for loan offer.
+For the application, yes, you can get approved in principle (AIP) and hold the deposit in your NI account.
+When you find the house you wish to buy, you will have to transfer the deposit into a Euro account, or trasnfer the funds to your solicitor, when going for loan offer.
+Either way prove will have to be provided.

 Warning: The cost of your monthly repayments may increase.